ddev/ddev.com/README.md

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

+#### GitHub Token

+This step is not required if you just want to contribute a blog post to ddev.com.

+Contributors, sponsors, releases and more data about DDEV is retrieved dynamically from the GitHub API.
+To test this, please follow these steps:

+1. Run `cp .env.example .env` to create a `.env` file for environment variables.
+(Don’t check this in!)
+2. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
+3. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.

+There is a local `cache/` to reduce API calls.

 #### Switching from Without DDEV to with DDEV